Rikenunes8/feup-asso-HouseOfThings/README.md

 <!-- Very briefly explain how to build, run the tests and run the application itself in a development environment. -->

 In order to run the application, you need to run both the frontend and the backend.
 For the backend, you may use docker with the command `docker-compose up` in the `backend` folder.
 For more information, namely regarding environment variables, see the [backend README](backend/README.md).
-For the frontend you may run `npm expo start` in the `frontend` folder, and then scan the QR code in the console with your phone (provided you have installed [ExpoGo](https://expo.dev/client)).
+For the frontend you may run `npm start` in the `frontend` folder, and then scan the QR code in the console with your phone (provided you have installed [ExpoGo](https://expo.dev/client)).
+You may need to change the server IP address to connect to in the `frontend/.env` file.
+For more information, see the [frontend README](frontend/README.md).

 You may want to connect virtual devices to test the application.
 For running virtual devices, refer to the [devices README](devices/README.md).